 Generally speaking, cash flow of at least $100-$200 per unit can be considered good.
 This means that after all of the expenses have been taken care of the landlord will be left with this net profit.
 It can then be put towards further investment efforts or saved as security.

 While cash flow is a relatively easy calculation to perform, it should not be taken at face value, as there are other factors that determine the overall financial health of a property.

-When analyzing rental property cash flow, the purchase price of the property should be taken into account.
-A property that was purchased for $200,000 but has a cash flow of $150 per month is very different from a property that was $800,000 with a cash flow of $150 per month.
-Cash flow is very much relative to the purchase price of the property.
+For example, when analyzing rental property cash flow, the purchase price of the property should be taken into account.
+A property that was purchased for $100,000 but has a cash flow of $150 per month is very different from a property that was $800,000 with a cash flow of $150 per month.

 As careful as you are, there is sometimes no way to escape dips in your cash flow.
-Some of the factors that can harm your cash flow are:
+Some of the factors that can harm your rental property cash flow are:

 Depending on the severity of unexpected expenses, they may temporarily derail your cash flow.
 For example, a burst pipe in the middle of winter may incur a hefty maintenance fee.
 Similarly, although not the norm, nightmare evictions are still a risk that can result in one-off legal fees and unwanted vacancies.